 - regenerative brakes

-Some scooter models can have the one extra failsafe brake on the rear fender that you need to push with your foot.
+Some scooter brake systems have an extra failsafe brake on the rear fender that you need to push with your foot.

 Bikes lack that type of brake (unless you are old-school and use your foot to create friction with the tire).